 What Are Catechism Classes?

-What is the catechism?
-What is catechism for children?
-Who is a catechist?
-And what exactly is catechesis?
+What is the Catechism?
+What is Catechism for children?
+What is Catechesis?

 If you are not familiar with these terms, do not despair.
 In times past, these terms were more common but today have been used less and less by the average Catholic.
 We will break down each of these questions and help you make sense of these terms